Shiling42/markdown-cv/index.md

 ## Research & Projects

-`Sep 2020 - Now`
+`Sep.
+2020 - Now`
 **Non-equilibrium Reaction Networks and the Origins of Life**
-  - Phd project at LBS, EPFL
+  - PhD project at LBS, EPFL
-  - Supervisors: Prof. Paolo De Los Rios and Dr. Daniel M. Busiello
+  - Supervisors: Prof. Paolo De Los Rios

-`Feb 2019 - Jul 2020`
+`Feb.
+2019 - Jul.
+2020`
 **Thermodynamic Origins of Life**
   - A semester research project at Lab of Statistical Biophysics (LBS), EPFL.
   - Supervisors: Prof. Paolo De Los Rios and Dr. Daniel M. Busiello
   - Results: [2] and [3]
-  - Master Thesis: Non-equilibrium Chemical Reactions under Non-Isothermal Condition
+  - Master Thesis: Non-equilibrium Chemical Reactions under Non-Isothermal Conditions

-`Feb 2018 - Jun 2018`
+`Fe.b 2018 - Jun.
+2018`
  **Modelling of Bacterial Bioﬁlms**
   - B.Sc.
 Dissertation at the University of Manchester

 `May 2016 - May 2017`
-**Complex Network Approach for the High Eﬃciency Light Harvesting System**
+**Complex Network Approach for the High Eﬃciency Light-Harvesting System**
   - Undergraduate Research Project at Beijing Normal University.
   - Supervisor: Prof. Qing Ai
   - Applied network approach to find the communities in Photosystem I